Introduction

 Given the developing field, findings and acronyms may change.

-Associate director at the Johns Hopkins Cardiothoracic Residency Programme, Dr Broderick, opined that “some of the vapourised elements of the oil are getting deep down into the lungs and causing an inflammatory response”.
+Associate director at the Johns Hopkins Cardiothoracic Residency Programme, Dr Broderick, opined that “some of the first elements of the oil are getting deep down into the lungs and causing an inflammatory response”.

-A study by researchers from Jean Monnet University in France and a science and engineering research company with a focus area in vaping, Ingescience, indicate that the aerosol particle size (in their study) can range between 1.1 to 2.4 microns, depending on the power (wattage) and atomiser technology used.
+A study by researchers from Jean Monnet University in France and Ingescience indicates that the aerosol particle size (in their study) can range between 1.1 to 2.4 microns, depending on the power (wattage) and atomiser technology used.

 Particle size for cigarettes can be many times smaller and could mean a deeper penetration into the lungs and therefore increased effectiveness in nicotine (and other chemicals) uptake, but smaller particles could also mean lesser deposition in the lungs compared with vape liquids.

-A research paper by Ranpara et.al. in 2021 mentioned that aerosol sizes of less than one micron are highly likely to be inhaled and then exhaled.
+A research paper by Ranpara et al. In 2021, it was mentioned that aerosol sizes of less than one micron are highly likely to be inhaled and then exhaled.

 In turn, this could mean a higher deposition risk compared with cigarette smoke.